 We actually bought matching blinds for our bedroom.
-The front window (street view) is blackout and the back window (grass and trees) is a regular blind.
+The front window (street view) is a blackout blind, and the back window (grass and trees) is a regular blind.
 The pattern is the same on both but the material in one is made with the blackout material.

 Try to keep your bedroom as dark as humanly possible.
-Turn your alarm clock around or find one with a red light instead of blue.
+Turn your alarm clock around or find one with a red display light instead of blue.